richstep/AzureSignUp/GetAzureSubscription.md

 # Create an Azure Subscription

 ## Prerequisites:
 - A credit or debit card.
+Why?
+To keep out spam and bots; to verify your identity
 - A phone number that can receive a voice call or text message.

 ## Steps